dorsakh/dorsakh/README.md

 <h3 align="left">About Me</h3>

-🌱 I'm a Biomedical Engineering Student at Amirkabir University of Technology.
-I have a keen interest in the fields of machine learning, deep learning, and computer vision.
-I'm eager to apply these fields in healthcare.
+🌱 I'm a biomedical engineering student at Amirkabir University of Technology.
+My academic interests lie in the fields of machine learning, deep learning, and computer vision, and how they can be applied to solve real-world problems in healthcare.

 <h3 align="left">Skills:</h3>
 <p align="left">